COVID-19 Travel Advisory

 Failure to pay the fixed penalty may result, on summary conviction, to a fine of TTD$5,000 and a term of imprisonment of three days.

 Are the number of positive cases in Tobago high?

-Tobago has had relatively low numbers since the start of the pandemic; there are currently nine (9) active case on island and two deaths.
-(Updated on January 13, 2021)
+Tobago has had relatively low numbers since the start of the pandemic; there are currently three (3) active cases on island and two deaths.
+(Updated on January 28, 2021)